-- 8.11 The net draft budget, as detailed in this report, is forecast to be £306.1 million.
+- 8.11 The net budget, as detailed in this report, is forecast to be £306.4 million.
 Having taken into account the forecast resources available it is necessary to increase the Council Tax by a total of 4.99% to set a balanced budget.
-Not increasing the level of council tax would mean making more reductions to the budgets for essential services over the medium term and not being unable to deliver on residents' priorities. - 8.12 The Council recognise that residents are impacted significantly by increasing costs of living, and through the Financial Wellbeing Strategy is doing everything it can to support people.
-The strategy sets out how the city's long-term vision to improve lives of residents living in Wolverhampton.
-The strategy focuses on tackling poverty and improving the financial wellbeing of our residents and closely aligns to the priorities set out in Our City, Our Plan.
-The principles of the are to provide a range of support that is both necessary and effective, to always maximise opportunities to promote dignity choice and autonomy, to utilise a diverse range of channels to reach households most in need, to prioritise equality and diversity ensuring no one is left behind, to incorporate evidence-based approaches to support the implementation of the strategy and to support households on a journey from reliance to resilience. - 8.13 In order to be able to provide specific targeted support with Council Tax payments, it is proposed that a further £500,000 is put into the funding strategy for Financial Wellbeing.
+Not increasing the level of council tax would mean making more reductions to the budgets for essential services over the medium term and not being able to deliver on residents' priorities. - 8.12 The Council recognise that residents are impacted significantly by increasing costs of living, and through the Financial Wellbeing Strategy, the Council is doing everything it can to support people.
+The strategy sets out the city's long-term vision to improve lives of residents living in Wolverhampton.
+The strategy focuses on tackling poverty and improving the financial wellbeing of our residents and closely aligns to the priorities set out in Our City: Our Plan.
+The principles are to provide a range of support that is both necessary and effective, to always maximise opportunities to promote dignity choice and

+- autonomy, to utilise a diverse range of channels to reach households most in need, to prioritise equality and diversity ensuring no one is left behind, to incorporate evidence-based approaches to support the implementation of the strategy and to support households on a journey from reliance to resilience. - 8.13 In order to be able to provide specific targeted support with Council Tax payments, it is proposed that a further £500,000 is put into the funding strategy for Financial Wellbeing.
 An evidenced based approach will be utilised to ensure that funds can be utilised to provide support where it is most needed.
+This report seeks approval to delegate authority to the Leader of the Council and the Cabinet Member for Resources and Digital City, in consultation with the Executive Director for Families and the Director of Finance to agree the basis on which £500,000 set aside to support residents struggling with Council Tax payments will be applied.
+This will be aligned to the Financial Wellbeing Strategy.